-The Headteacher is responsible for ensuring that the school policies reflect the requirements co relevant legislation.
+The Headteacher is responsible for ensuring that the school policies reflect the requirements contained within the relevant legislation.
 The formulation of these policies may be delegated to other individuals or groups.
 The policies will normally be taken to Governors for approval.
 The Headteacher will need to authorise those staff who are allowed to carry out searches.